gookarthik/Read/README.md

-Documentation for Bulk-api-v2 setup instructions in Windows -
+Documentation for Bulk-api-v2 setup instructions in Linux -

 ### Prerequisites